HarukaYamamoto0/custom-banner-generator/README.md

 The Custom Banner Generator is a versatile tool that combines two distinct yet interconnected components: an API and a bot.
 These components are organized into two main directories within the project: "api" and "bot".
 While these two parts can function independently, they share a common configuration through the "package.json" and ".env" files.
 Though it is possible to use them together, it is generally recommended to use them separately to maintain simplicity and modularity.

+**In short, it just generates this little banner, nothing special.**

 <p align="right">(<a href="#readme-top">back to top</a>)</p>

 ## Contributing